leebr48/ElectronRootOptimization/README.md

 The information in tables 2, 3, and 4 can be obtained from the `input.*` files in the `configurations/opt/` subdirectory.

 All the figures in the paper created using Python can be reproduced by running `makeAllPlots.py`.
-(The figures for field strength on a flux surface and the maximum-J property were produced by others.)
+(The figures for field strength on a flux surface and the maximum-$J$ property were produced by others.)